 Combining It All

 Put all together, in the right situation (watch those fees), these investments can be a huge advantage for educators!
-Ed Mills, the Millionaire Educator shows exactly how he plans to use these options (and catch-up provisions) to save more than $130,000 in 2019.
+If you look at 403b and 457b contribution limits, you can see how it’s possible for a single educator to get almost 50k a year in tax-advantaged investments.

 You won’t be there yet.
 But start now.
 Just set up a small contribution to build the habit.
 Then, use your annual raises to increase it.
 Set a target to max these out.
 Your future self will thank you.